Decorators

 some_function(1, 2, z=3) # Output: Arguments: (1, 2), Keyword arguments: {'z': 3}, followed by 6

-In this example, the log_params decorator takes a variable number of arguments using the *args and **kwargs syntax.
-The wrapper function logs the arguments and keyword arguments passed to the decorated function, and returns the result of calling the original function.
-The @log_params syntax applies the decorator to the some_function function, and when some_function(1, 2, z=3) is called, it prints the log message and returns the sum of x, y, and z.
+In this example, the `log_params` decorator takes a variable number of arguments using the `*args` and `**kwargs` syntax.
+The `wrapper` function logs the arguments and keyword arguments passed to the decorated function, and returns the result of calling the original function.
+The `@log_params` syntax applies the decorator to the `some_function` function, and when `some_function(1, 2, z=3)` is called, it prints the log message and returns the sum of `x`, `y`, and `z`.

 Decorators with arguments are a powerful tool for creating flexible and customizable decorators in Python.
-By taking arguments, decorators can be adapted to a wide variety of use cases and can provide fine-grained control over the behavior of the decorated function.
+By taking arguments, decorators can be adapted to a wide variety of use cases and can provide fine-grained control over the behavior of the decorated function.&#x20;

-Decorating Functions with Parameters
+## Decorating Functions with Parameters <a href="#decorating" id="decorating"></a>

 Decorating functions with parameters can be done using decorators that take variable arguments.
 To decorate a function with parameters, you need to modify the decorator function to accept arguments and pass those arguments to the wrapper function that is returned by the decorator.